shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ### Install binary in Windows 10

-- In Windows inside a powershell as admin, execute the script `install_binary_windows.bat` with every virtualenv:
+- In Windows inside a powershell as admin, execute the script `install_binary_windows.ps1` with every virtualenv:

 ```shell
 cd resources/python